mmbmf1/mmbmf1/posts/input-validation-patterns.md

 ## Benefits

-- User experience - Clear, actionable errors
+- **User experience** - Clear, actionable errors that tell API consumers exactly what's wrong and how to fix it.
+No more guessing about cryptic database error codes.
-- Performance - Catch errors before database queries
+- **Performance** - Catch errors before database queries.
+Invalid data is rejected immediately, saving database resources and improving response times.
-- Data integrity - Only valid data reaches database
+- **Data integrity** - Only valid data reaches database.
+Your database constraints become a safety net rather than the primary validation mechanism.
-- Maintainability - Centralized validation logic
+- **Maintainability** - Centralized validation logic that's easy to update and test.
+Changes to validation rules happen in one place, not scattered across your codebase.

 Next: [error-handling-patterns.md](./error-handling-patterns.md)